 How do you check which app you used to authorize against Google, Twitter, Facebook, and LinkedIn, for me I had to go to each one to check account & app settings, these are the steps and links to each which hopefully will make it easier for you to check your apps.
 It’s a good practice that you do a check of your settings at least once a month.

 When you revoke access and you want to use that app again, you will need to re-authorize an app the next time you log in from that app.

-To revoke 3rd party app access to your Twitter account go to Apps tab of your account settings.
+To revoke 3rd party app access to your Twitter account go to the Apps tab of your account settings.

 Click the Revoke Access button next to the application.

 Twitter help page for revoking an application.

 To revoke 3rd party app access to your Gmail data go to Google Account settings.

-Click on application and on the right side app info bar, click the Revoke Access button.
+Click on the application and on the right-side app info bar, click the Revoke Access button.